danbgraham/ShocksIonIonInstability/README.md

 # ShocksIonIonInstability

-Scripts required to generate Figures and model data for the paper "The Structure and Kinetic Ion Behavior of Low Mach Number Shocks" by D. B. Graham, Yu.
+Scripts required to generate Figures and model data for the paper "Ion-Acoustic Waves and the Proton-Alpha Streaming Instability at Collisionless Shocks" by D. B. Graham, Yu.
 V. Khotyaintsev, & A. Lalti.

 # Abstract